You are a group member of this class action, and may be eligible to receive compensation from any successful outcome if:

 Damian Scattini, the partner responsible for this matter, has 30 years' commercial litigation experience, and is one of the leading corporate plaintiff and class action lawyers in Australia.

 Yes, you are eligible even if your business has received Job Keeper payments and/or any Government grants.
 Those payments will simply be taken into account in calculating the amount of your losses.

 You are also eligible even if your business has never received a Job Keeper payment and/or is not eligible for any Government grants.

 A class action is a legal proceeding commenced by a 'lead' or 'representative' plaintiff against one or more defendants, seeking to obtain a legal remedy such as compensation.
-The lead plaintiff, in this case the restaurant and bar business known as 5 Districts NY, brings the claim on their own behalf and on behalf of other claimants who have claims against the defendant(s) arising from similar or related circumstances.
-The other claimants that are represented by the lead plaintiff in the class action are known as 'group members'.
+The lead plaintiff, in this case 5 Districts NY (a restaurant/bar business), brings the claim on their own behalf of all and on behalf of other claimants who have claims against the defendant(s) arising from similar or related circumstances.
+Claimants in a the class action are known as 'group members'.

 In a class action, the lead plaintiff's claim is used to resolve legal and factual issues that are common to group members' claims.
 This allows those common issues to be considered and resolved once in a way that will apply to the claims of all group members affected by that issue, rather than needing to be determined individually for each group member.

 To find out if you are a group member in the Hotel Quarantine Class Action, please see FAQ #1 above.

 The Hotel Quarantine Class Action is being run on a 'no win, no fee' fee basis.
 Registering your details will not expose you to any out of pocket costs, even if the legal proceedings are unsuccessful.
 Quinn Emanuel's legal costs will only be recoverable if there is a successful outcome reached in the class action, either by way of settlement, or judgment award.